Elisa Blanchi: Biography

-She has competed in 3 Olympic Games, she and the Italian Group won the silver medal at the 2004 Summer Olympics in Athens.
-She was also part of the Italian bronze medal winning team at the 2012 Summer Olympics in the group all-around event together (with other group members Romina Laurito, Marta Pagnini, Elisa Santoni, Anzhelika Savrayuk and Andreea Stefanescu).
-She was part of the 2009, 2010 and 2011 Italian Group that competed at the World Championships that won the Group All-around gold medal.
+She was also part of the Italian bronze medal winning team at the 2012 Summer Olympics in London, in the group all-around event together with other group members Romina Laurito, Marta Pagnini, Elisa Santoni, Anzhelika Savrayuk and Andreea Stefanescu.
+She was part of the Italian Group that competed at three (2009, 2010 and 2011) World Championships and won the Group All-around gold medal.
 Her teammates also won a pair of bronze medals at the 2012 World Cup Final in 5 Balls and 3 Ribbons + 2 Hoops.